bryanwb/bryanwb.github.io/src/pages/podcast/2018-08-24-episode-1/index.md

 ### Banking myths

-Myth number one: Banks lend out depositors' money as loans. <strong>False</strong>
+Myth number one: Banks lend out depositors' money as loans. <strong>False.
+Banks lend against depositors money.
+Each new loan actually creates the money that is loaned with an entry in an electronic ledger.</strong>

 Myth number two: Banks have to keep 10% of each one dollar (Reserve Ratio) of